Australia

 Paul Copeland

-Paul is a Director in our Business Advisory division and is the national lead for William Buck's Health Services group.
+Paul is a Partner in our Business Advisory division and is the national lead for William Buck's Health Services group.
 Paul has extensive knowledge in relation to the medical and dental industries, covering all areas of general and specialist practices and assisting them with their accounting, tax and business advisory requirements.

 Read more >